tomarrell/talks/go-debugging/notes.md

 SumUp is in the stage of it's growth where scaling the engineering practices in the organisation is important.
-Our engineering is rather scattered across the globe, including in our offices in Sao Paulo Brazil, Sofia, Cologne and two here in Berlin.
+Our engineering is rather scattered across the globe, including in our offices in Sao Paulo, Sofia, Cologne and two here in Berlin.

 Also, at SumUp we really encourage people to be "T" shaped.
 In other words, having a broad range of skills across many disciplines, while also specializing where needed.

-To do this, we support engineers who want to learn new things by helping them change teams, form new teams, and do all of this as simply as possible.
+To do this, we support engineers who want to learn new things by helping them change teams, form new teams, and do this with as little friction as possible.
 Part of what makes this simple is having as much consistency across teams as makes sense.
 This makes it much easier for someone to get up to speed with the codebase of a new team in relatively little time.
 Adopting Go is a step towards this possibility, putting aside the yak shaving, leaving more time for decisions that bring value to the business.

 We now have teams in all 4 of our locations with engineering who are writing Go.

-// TODO ruby
+// **TODO**: Maybe comparison with Ruby?

 ---

 # Debugging: Tooling

+Now for the pivot over to debugging.

+If you've ever been debugging a Go program, you probably know it can be quite the non-trivial task at times.
+Especially when it becomes highly concurrent.
+Most of you have probably had experience with a debugger of some sort, and probably a fair majority have touched GDB.

-Debugging Go programs can be quite the non-trivial task.
-Especially when they become highly concurrent.
-Go programs also confuse GDB with the way that they handle stack management and threading for example.
+Unfortunately, Go programs tend confuse GDB with the way that they handle stack management and threading for example.

 A quick example is the defer statement.
 You can use the defer statement to change the return value of the function, however this extra execution after a